Meet the third-string 'baller' QB who kept Clemson's season alive

 Inside the locker room at halftime, nobody uttered Bryant's name.
 Offensive coaches huddled around Brice and told him, "You got this."

-"The biggest thing we told him is relax and go play ball and you've got a lot of talent and experience around you, you don't have to do it all yourself," co-offensive coordinator Jeff Scott said.
+"The biggest thing we told him is relax and go play ball, and you've got a lot of talent and experience around you, you don't have to do it all yourself," co-offensive coordinator Jeff Scott said.
 "All we need you to do is drive the car."

 Clemson coaches prepared Brice for this moment all week.
 As third-string quarterback, Brice rarely took any practice reps.
 But as the backup, Brice split practice reps with Lawrence.
 Film prep took on even greater meaning.
 Scott said he and co-offensive coordinator Tony Elliott sat in on quarterback meetings just to be sure Lawrence and Brice were fully prepared.